andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 ## Fix Ups

-- Delete Channel has dependencies on Messages and Characters
+- Delete messsages on delete character.
-- Delete User has dependencies on Messages and Characters`
+- Int tests for delete character, channel, and user.
+Verify dependent objects actually get deleted.
 - QueryParamExtractor no error.
 QueryParamExtractorRequired error.
 - Need an err msg somewhere when a container fails so example int tests in travis can easily tell why the app didn't start
 - app takes a while to fully come up now may be related to govendor cmd change - may be able to add another step to dockerfile - https://github.com/kardianos/govendor/blob/master/doc/faq.md
 - Get around having to rebuild docker images (map volume on startup or something etc.)
 - Context err body in JSON format.
 One liner?
 - Missing unit tests.
 A single test file in each package should get code coverage to report accurately.
-- Add more middleware loggin
+- Add more middleware logging
 - 404 consistent handling.
 Remove duplicate checks.
 Make sure everywhere supports it.
 - Notes about connecting and inspecting the database.
 - Restrict permissions for db api user.